Hannah Lee | email@example.com

 AFTER SCHOOL BUDDIES

-After School Buddies works closely with Boys and Girls Club of the greater Kingston area.
-We offer volunteer opportunities for Queen’s students to engage in athletics, crafts, and the homework club with a wide range of age groups at the Boys and Girls Club.
-In addition, we aim to organize programming events at the Boys and Girls club, integrating different Queen’s clubs and organizations to offer children enriching experiences.
-Our Executive Committee focuses on organizing fundraising and awareness events on Queen’s campus.
-Major events include our whiteboard awareness campaign and our Annual Dare 2 Dodge Dodgeball Tournament.
-All proceeds are donated to Boys and Girls Club of Kingston at the end of each year.
+After School Buddies (ASB) works with the Boys and Girls Club of the greater Kingston area.
+ASB offers volunteer opportunities for Queen’s students to help facilitate athletic, artistic, and academic programming with a wide range of age groups at the Boys and Girls Club of Kingston.
+In addition, ASB aims to plan and implement events at the Boys and Girls club, integrating a variety of Queen’s clubs, to offer enriching experiences for participating children and youth.
+The ASB Executive Committee focuses on organizing fundraising and awareness events for the Boys and Girls Club of Kingston on Queen’s campus.
+Major events include a halloween awareness campaign and an annual Dare 2 Dodge dodgeball tournament.
+All proceeds are donated to the Boys and Girls Club of Kingston at the end of each school year.

-ASUS Partners in Education (PIE), in its first year on campus, rests on three pillars: volunteering, fundraising and awareness initiatives.
-Our volunteer program entails working directly with Pathways to Education and their various mentorship programs including tutoring and active living promotion.
-We aim to assist with the mission of Pathways to Education, to break the cycle of poverty for students in North Kingston.
-All proceeds raised through our various fundraising events go towards benefitting the Kingston chapter of Pathways to Education.
-We also wish to bring students from Pathways to Education to the Queen’s campus to engage in experiential and discovery-based learning activities in a post-secondary setting.
-In the upcoming year we hope to start conversations and break down misconceptions about poverty in Kingston and how we can promote equity in our community.
+Partners in Education (PIE) rests on three pillars: volunteering, fundraising and awareness initiatives.
+The PIE volunteer program entails working directly with Pathways to Education and their various mentorship programs, including tutoring and active living promotion.
+The committee aims to assist with the mission of Pathways to Education to break the cycle of poverty for students in Northern Kingston.
+The committee runs various on- and off-campus fundraising and awareness initiatives with all proceeds going towards the Kingston chapter of Pathways to Education.
+PIE also aims to bring students from Pathways to Education to the Queen’s campus to engage in experiential and discovery-based learning activities in a post-secondary setting.
+ASUS Partners in Education strives to start conversations and break down misconceptions about poverty in Kingston and how we can promote equity in our community.

-The Autism Partnership Committee is dedicated to supporting individuals in the Queen’s and Kingston community impacted by Autism Spectrum Disorders (ASD).
-Our organization consists of two main branches aimed at targeting the focal tenets of ASD advocacy: the Executive Committee, which facilitates fundraising, awareness, and outreach activities; and volunteer programs, consisting of the Awesome Possums and Buddy Program.
-The Executive Committee is responsible for organizing our annual events which include the Partnership Puzzle, Trevstock, and the 5K Autism Run.
-All proceeds are donated to Autism Ontario at the end of each year.
-The two volunteer programs are designed to pair Queen's students with children with ASD through companionship on a weekly basis in order to develop a strong support system for them and their families.
-The goal is to foster an enriching and safe environment, promoting social and personal development.
+The Autism Partnership committee (AP) is dedicated to supporting individuals in the Queen’s and Kingston communities impacted by Autism Spectrum Disorders (ASD).
+The club consists of two main branches aimed at targeting the focal tenets of ASD advocacy: the Executive Committee, which facilitates fundraising, awareness, and outreach activities; and volunteer programs, consisting of the Awesome Possums and Buddy Program.
+The Executive Committee is responsible for organizing fundraising and awareness initiatives, such as the annual Trevstock concert, Bowl with a Goal event, and Food Truck fundraiser.
+The two volunteer programs are designed to provide programming for children on the autism spectrum through a one-on-one pairing with a Queen’s student in the Buddy Program, or through a weekly drop-in centre in the Awesome Possums program.
+The overall goal of the two volunteer programs to provide an enriching and safe environment for children with ASD to promote social and personal development.
+All fundraised proceeds are donated to Autism Ontario at the end of each year.

-Cancer Triad focuses their efforts around 3 objectives: fundraising, awareness, and volunteering.
+Cancer Triad (CT) focuses their efforts around 3 objectives: fundraising, awareness, and volunteering.
 The fundraising and awareness initiatives are primarily carried out by the Cancer Triad Committee.
 These initiatives support the Kingston chapter of the Canadian Cancer Society, as well as Movember Canada.
-The committee's major undertaking in the fall semester is the ASUS Movember campaign, which involves fundraising in support of prostate cancer.
-The committee also supports other cancer-based fundraising and awareness initiatives on campus, including Relay for Life.
-In addition to the committee, a separate group of representatives are dedicated to volunteering in Hotel Dieu Hospital's Urgent Care Center.
-Cancer Triad strives to provide a framework for passionate students to have a positive impact on both the Queen's and greater Kingston healthcare community.
+The committee's major undertaking in the fall semester is the ASUS Movember campaign, which involves fundraising to support prostate cancer research.
+The committee also supports other cancer-based fundraising and awareness initiatives on campus, such as Relay for Life and Bladder Cancer Canada’s Kingston chapter.
+Cancer Triad strives to provide a framework for passionate students to have a positive impact on both the Queen's and greater Kingston healthcare communities.

 CROHN’S AND COLITIS

-Crohn’s and Colitis’ committee has three primary goals: to raise awareness for Inflammatory Bowel Disease (IBD), to raise funds for Crohn's and Colitis Canada, and to provide a support network for students who suffer from IBD.
-In partnership with Crohn's and Colitis Canada and the Kingston chapter, we host both awareness and educational events for students and the Kingston community.
-We have a variety of events executed by our committee such as pumpkin carving and IBD exam care packages.
-The committee's flagship event is the annual Gutsy Walk in March.
-Through this committee we hope to foster an inclusive environment and break the stigma around IDB.
+The Crohn’s and Colitis (CC) committee has three primary goals: to raise awareness for Inflammatory Bowel Disease (IBD), to raise funds for Crohn's and Colitis Canada, and to provide a support network for Queen’s students who are diagnosed with IBD.
+In partnership with Crohn's and Colitis Canada’s Kingston chapter, CC hosts educational events for Queen’s students and the Kingston community to increase awareness and decrease stigma surrounding IBD.
+In addition, the committee organizes a variety of fundraising events such as pumpkin carving, IBD exam care packages, and the annual Gutsy Walk in March.
+The overall goal of this committee is to foster an inclusive environment and breakdown the stigma surrounding IBD.

 FRIENDS 4 INCLUSION

-Friends 4 Inclusion raises awareness about inclusion and accessibility on campus and in the Kingston community.
-There are two main branches: the Executive committee and the volunteers.
-The committee is responsible for organizing and running awareness events on campus that aim to not only raise funds for Community Living Kingston but also highlight the importance of an accessible and inclusive environment.
-Our volunteer program is unique in that it offers a range of opportunities to help individuals with intellectual disabilities.
-These include: being matched one-on-one with someone seeking friendship, volunteering in a daycare and running group activities aligned with the volunteer's interest (cooking, dancing etc.).
+The Friends 4 Inclusion (F4I) club aims to raise awareness about the importance of an inclusive and accessible environment and break down stigmas surrounding living with a disability.
+The club has two main branches: the Executive committee and the volunteers.
+The committee is responsible for organizing and executing fundraising and awareness initiatives to raise funds for Community Living Kingston and highlight the importance of an accessible and inclusive environment.
+Such events include Ball 4 a Cause, a Food Truck fundraiser, and the annual Dinner in the Dark event.
+In addition to fundraising and raising awareness, the F4I club provides a volunteer program between Queen’s students and individuals living with an intellectual disability.
+The F4I volunteer program is unique in that it offers a range of volunteer opportunities.
+These include: being paired one-on-one with an individual, volunteering in a daycare, or running group activities.
 Together, Friends 4 Inclusion and Community Living Kingston strive to promote inclusion for everyone, at Queen's and the greater Kingston area.

 HEART AND STROKE